nergalex/nap-azure-vmss/readme.rst

 =========================================
 A Web Browser opens up to 15 TCP sessions to a remote Domain service and keep it them alive in order to re-use then to send further HTTP transactions.
-When a ``Scale In`` or ``reimage`` operation occurs, NGINX process received a SIG_TERM signal and all of NGINX workers (1 per vCPU) shutdown gracefully: current HTTP transactions are drained and then TCP sessions closed:
+When a ``Scale In`` or ``reimage`` operation occurs, NGINX process received a SIG_TERM signal and all of NGINX workers are shutdown gracefully: current HTTP transactions are drained and then TCP sessions are closed:

 As shown in the video `here <https://github.com/nergalex/nap-azure-vmss#upgrade-reimage>`_ , a Wireshark captures on the user's PC.
 The picture below shows a ``reimage`` operation that occured at second #7.